2015–16 Port Vale F.C. season: League One

 Vale put in a highly impressive performance to defeat Sheffield United 2–1 and climb to within one point of the play-off places.
 They failed to build on the result however, falling to a 1–0 loss at Southend United; Phil Brown said the Southend performance was the best he had seen as Southend manager.
 The story before the Peterborough United game was that Jak Alnwick was to line up against his elder brother Ben Alnwick, though the headlines after the game focused on Vale's penalty takers, as Michael O'Connor marked his return from injury by missing a penalty and central midfield partner Foley later missed a second penalty in the game to squander two points in what ended as a 1–1 draw.
 Vale then had a tough mid-week game at Colchester United, and lost 2–1 after suffering two injuries in the first half.
-More significantly Andoh suffered damage to his anterior cruciate ligament and was ruled out for the rest of the season.
+More significantly Andoh suffered damage to his anterior cruciate ligament (ACL) and was ruled out for the rest of the season.
 Ikpeazu was sent off 25 minutes into Vale's trip to high-flying Burton Albion, but ironically it was only after the hosts also went down to ten men late into the game that Vale conceded two goals to lose 2–0.
 Vale ended a poor October with a 2–0 home victory over Shrewsbury Town.

 On 14 November, Vale picked up all three points at Oakwell after a 2–1 victory over Barnsley.
 Less than 40 hours after their FA Cup first round victory, Vale then had a home fixture against Chesterfield on a snow covered pitch, but managed to put in a high quality performance and claim a 3–2 win.
 Their home game against Blackpool was the players' third game in five days, but they showed no signs of fatigue as two late goals secured a 2–0 victory.
-They failed to end the month unbeaten however as they fell to a 2–1 defeat at Rochdale; after the game Page said he was "gobsmacked" by the referee's key decisions to award Rochdale a penalty when Carl Dickinson had "definitely taken the ball", to deny Vale a penalty after Ikpeazu was "absolutely poleaxed" in the penalty box, and to send Dickinson off when he "hasn't touched the lad at all and the lad goes down like he has been shot."
+They failed to end the month unbeaten however, as they fell to a 2–1 defeat at Rochdale; after the game Page said he was "gobsmacked" by the referee's key decisions to award Rochdale a penalty when Carl Dickinson had "definitely taken the ball", to deny Vale a penalty after Ikpeazu was "absolutely poleaxed" in the penalty box, and to send Dickinson off when he "hasn't touched the lad at all and the lad goes down like he has been shot."
 Page was nominated for the League One Manager of the Month award.